covid19-cord19/cord19/solr_intercepts/README.md

-# Step by step process to deploy the solution:
+# Step by step process to run the solution:

 ## Pre-requisites:
     1. Solr server should be setup and ready for use.
 Ensure the following directories are setup as outlined below